eusebiuuu/frilore/README.md

 I used Docker and EC2 deployment because I see it's a more professional way of deploying full-stack web apps and it offers a lot of customisations.

 Lastly, I didn't write any tests or create any CI/CD pipelines because I wanted to focus on the functionality of the app.

-### Future updates
-In the near future, if time allows me, I plan to add more features: comments within tasks, individual chats, Google Sign Up, some AI chatbot (?) and sorting tasks within a list based on the status.

-Besides this, I plan to improve project's design and general app performance.

 ## API docs